+The Sonos Beam is widely considered the entry-level soundbar of the product line-up.
 The size of the Sonos Beam is key.
 It’s a soundbar that will happily sit in front of a 32-inch set up or a 40-inch plus TV.
-We should know, as we tested it on both variants.
+(We should know, as we tested it on both variants.)

 Measuring 650 x 100 x 68.5mm, it’s much smaller than its super-sized sibling, the Sonos PlayBar.
 In fact, it’s 60% smaller (and that can be said of the price, too) but has the addition of HDMI connectivity - something the Sonos PlayBar sorely lacked.